-- 1. Pavement Performance Measures on the NHS (established on May 20, 2018) - 2.
-Bridge Performance Measures on the NHS (established on May 20, 2018) - 3.
-System Reliability Performance Measures on the NHS (established on May 20, 2018); and metropolitan planning organizations (MPOs) must annually establish performance measure targets by either agreeing to plan and program projects so that they contribute to the accomplishment of IADOT's established statewide performance targets for the NHS or commit to quantifiable target(s) for the metropolitan planning area; and
+1. System Reliability Performance Measures on the NHS (established on September, 30, 2020); and metropolitan planning organizations (MPOs) must establish performance measure targets by either agreeing to plan and program projects so that they contribute to the accomplishment of IADOT's adjusted statewide performance targets for the NHS or commit to quantifiable target(s) for the metropolitan planning area; and

-NOW, THEREFORE, BE IT RESOLVED that the DMATS agrees to plan and program projects so that they contribute toward the accomplishment of the IADOT's NHS target(s) for each of the performance categories as shown in Attachment 1.:
+NOW, THEREFORE, BE IT RESOLVED that the DMATS agrees to plan and program projects so that they contribute toward the accomplishment of the IADOT's adjusted statewide targets for each of the performance categories as shown in Attachment 1.